Umuzi-org/ACN-syllabus/content/topics/web-frontend/intro-to-web-design/_index.md

 ## What Is Web Design?

-Web design is a Web development process that focuses on the aesthetics of the website, factors like
+Web design is a Web development process that focuses on the look and feel of the website, factors like

 - Layout
 - Colour